 - A staggering 75% of executives say their business functions compete rather than collaborate on digital projects.
 As a result, 64% of executives don't see an uptick in revenue growth from digital investments.

-- Many organizations are not doing their due diligence when it comes to understanding their customers, with 41% of companies making investments in digital transformation without the guidance of thorough customer research.
+- Many organisations are not doing their due diligence when it comes to understanding their customers, with 41% of companies making investments in digital transformation without the guidance of thorough customer research.

 The Digital Skills Gap